openlawlibrary/taf/README.md

 # TAF (The Archive Framework)

-TAF (The Archive Framework) is a framework that aims to provide archival authentication and ensure that Git repositories can be securely cloned/updated.
+TAF is a framework that aims to provide archival authentication and ensure that Git repositories can be securely cloned/updated.
 TAF's implementation strongly relies on [The Update Framework (TUF)](https://theupdateframework.github.io), which helps developers maintain the security of a software update system.
 It provides a flexible framework and specification that developers can integrate into any software update system.
 TAF integrates Git with TUF:

-- TUF targets were modified to authenticate entire Git commits instead of individual files.
+- TUF targets were modified to authenticate Git commits instead of individual files.
   This reduces the metadata size and simplifies authentication.
 - The TUF metadata repository storage utilizes Git.
 That means TUF metadata files are stored in a Git repository, which is referred to as an authentication repository.

 When a TAF authentication repository is cloned, all target repositories are also cloned, and TUF validation is performed against every commit since the repository's inception.
-When a TAF repository is updated, data is fetched from upstream, and each commit is authenticated.
+When a TAF repository is updated, data is fetched from upstream and each commit is authenticated.
 A TAF clone/update differs from a standard Git clone/fetch in that remote commits aren't added to the local Git repositories until they've been fully authenticated locally.
 TAF can be used to secure any git repository, regardless of its content.